Malekz/pancake-exercise/README.md

 # pancake-exercise

-It was my first 1 one week in my journey into coding.
+it's the first project in the first week of my coding journey.

-It is just pure html5 and css3my-travel-plan
+It is just pure html5 and css3.